metadatacenter/cedar-manual/docs/_sections/a4/your_cedar_workspace.md

 We will walk you through the content of this screenshot using the letters in the yellow circles.

-A. The search bar lets you find other CEDAR resources.
+* (A) The search bar lets you find other CEDAR resources.
-B. The location string tells you the local folder for this display.
+* (B) The location string tells you the local folder for this display.
 If it is not present, you are in a search display.

 ![](https://github.com/metadatacenter/cedar-manual/raw/master/docs/assets/imgs/cedar-workspace-annotated-20190911.png){:width="95%"}